 - Advanced surgical techniques create results that look very natural, and incisions are hidden, so scars are virtually imperceptible.

 Even though a facelift costs more than an InstaLift, many patients believe the results are well worth the investment in the long run.
+Read my related blog post to learn why some patients prefer facelift surgery.

 How Should You Decide?